 How climate change is impacting the risk profiles of financial institutions

-A look at how board-level considerations of climate change must shift, and the potential consequences if they do not.
+We take a look, from both an Australia and UK perspective, at how board-level considerations of climate change must shift, and the potential consequences if they do not.

 While awareness of climate change has, previously, simply provided an environmentally conscious image for corporations, the perceived role of financial institutions in averting the course of climate change is coming to the forefront of the public’s agenda, perhaps hastened by the recent ‘Rebellion Extinction’ protests across major UK cities, or the ‘yellow vest’ protests in France.